phuctm97/n8n-nodes-pdfvector/pdf-vector-workflow-templates.md

 6. Configure the scoring algorithm based on your requirements
 7. Connect to your existing ATS system if needed

-**Key Features:**
+## Key Features
-- Automatic retrieval of resumes from Google Drive
+- **Automatic Resume Retrieval**: Pull resumes from Google Drive folders automatically
-- Intelligent parsing of resumes in any format (PDF, DOCX, images)
+- **Universal Format Support**: Process PDFs, Word documents, and photographed resumes
-- OCR support for scanned or photographed resumes
+- **OCR Capabilities**: Extract text from scanned or photographed documents
-- Automatic calculation of total years of experience
+- **Experience Calculation**: Automatically compute total and skill-specific experience
-- Skill-specific experience tracking and proficiency scoring
+- **Proficiency Scoring**: Generate objective skill proficiency ratings
-- AI-powered assessment of candidate strengths and fit
+- **AI Assessment**: Get intelligent insights on candidate fit and strengths
-- Support for multiple languages and international formats
+- **Multi-Language Support**: Handle resumes in various languages
-- Structured data output compatible with major ATS systems
+- **ATS Integration**: Output structured data compatible with major ATS systems

-**Customization Options:**
-- Define custom skill categories relevant to your industry
-- Adjust scoring weights for different experience types
-- Add specific extraction fields for your organization
-- Implement keyword matching for job requirements
-- Set up automated candidate ranking systems
-- Create role-specific evaluation criteria
-- Add integration with LinkedIn or other professional networks

-**Implementation Details:**
-The workflow uses advanced AI to understand context and extract meaningful information from unstructured resume data.
-It calculates experience by analyzing date ranges in work history and associates technologies mentioned with specific roles.
-The scoring algorithm considers both depth (years of experience) and breadth (variety of skills) to provide a comprehensive candidate assessment.
+## Customization Options
+Define custom skill categories relevant to your industry, adjust scoring weights for different experience types, add specific extraction fields for your organization, implement keyword matching for job requirements, set up automated candidate ranking systems, create role-specific evaluation criteria, and integrate with LinkedIn or other professional networks for enhanced candidate insights.

 **Note:** This workflow uses the PDF Vector community node.
 Make sure to install it from the n8n community nodes collection before using this template.